luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

-This lab was created  by Guillermo Melendez , professor from mIA-X master's degree at BME Institute.
+This lab was created  by Guillermo Meléndez , professor from mIA-X master's degree at BME Institute.
 It necessarily needed to be programmed in R.

 Check out his LinkedIn profile.